The Roller Coaster of Corporate Lay-Offs. How to Keep Your Job During Downsizing

 1. Build a Visible Track Record of Results

 Don’t assume your work speaks for itself.
 Document your contributions and make sure they’re known.
+It’s not enough that you know the value of the work you do – others – and in particular, decision makers need to know too.

 - Quantify achievements (e.g., “reduced processing time by 25%,” “increased engagement by 40%”).